Sam-Ofiaza/Machine_Learning_Portfolio/README.md

 To run the code, change the path in inFS.open() to the absolute path of wherever you have 'titanic_project.csv', navigate to where you downloaded the cpp file, and run the following:\
 g++ log_reg.cpp -o log_reg -static; ./log_reg\
 g++ naive_bayes.cpp -o naive_bayes -static; ./naive_bayes

+## sklearn
+View a [demo](sklearn.ipynb) with logistic regression, decision trees, and neural networks in Python.